 Britain's independence and the sovereignty of its House of Commons was given away when it entered the European Common Market, Conservative M.

-Britain's independence and the sovereignty of its House of Commons was given away when it entered the European Common Market, Conservative M.P.
+Background: Britain's independence and the sovereignty of its House of Commons was given away when it entered the European Common Market, Conservative M.P.
 Enoch Powell said on Monday (11 June).

 Speaking on the British Broadcasting Corporation program "Panarome" he said the present framework of the European Economic Community meant Britain surrender its control over taxation and even law.

 His statement was the latest in a series of comments in which the right-wing M.P. has stirred debate on the merits of British membership in the European Community.
 He suggested in earlier speeches and broadcasts that he would sooner see a Labour Party government, voted in by disenchanted Conservative voters, than see Britain run by the EEC.